When shifting to a hybrid work model, many companies find themselves in a situation where they have more employees than available desks.

 1. Improved space utilization

-Desk hoteling allows companies to allocate office desk space efficiently.
+Desk hoteling (through the right office hoteling policy) allows companies to allocate office desk space efficiently.
 This translates into improved occupancy, a greater variety of spaces dedicated to different purposes (e.g., office neighborhoods), as well as reduced desk vacancy.

 2. Reduced costs